-While oak wood displays variations in its knots and graining, it also varies in its different shades and is another design consideration when matching floors with these types of cabinets.
+While oak wood displays variations in its knots and graining, it also varies in shades and is another design consideration when matching floors with these types of cabinets.

 Here are some oak cabinet wood shade tips you should know: